uliw/esbmtk/docs/manual/manual-4.rst

     M.O2aq = M.Oxygen.O2aq  # register shorthand with model
     print(M.O2aq)

-Adding a new Element and its species
+Adding a new ElementProperties and its species
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example, I use Boron to demonstrate how to add a new element and its respective species.
 Note, however, that Boron is already part of ESBMTK, for this example it is simply not loaded.

 .. code:: ipython

-    from esbmtk import Model, Element, Species
+    from esbmtk import Model, ElementProperties, SpeciesProperties

     M = Model(stop="6 Myr", timestep="1 kyr")

-    Element(
+    ElementProperties(
         name="Boron",
         model=M,  # model handle
         mass_unit="mmol",  # base mass unit